yunqing-me/AttackVLM/README.md

 - lmdb, tqdm
 - wandb, torchvision, etc.

-As we apply [Stable Diffusion](https://github.com/CompVis/stable-diffusion) for targeted image generation, we init our [conda](https://docs.conda.io/en/latest/) environment following [Latent Diffusion Models](https://github.com/CompVis/latent-diffusion).
+In our work, we used DALL-E, Midjourney and Stable Diffusion for the target image generation and demonstration.
+For the large-scale experiments, we apply [Stable Diffusion](https://github.com/CompVis/stable-diffusion) for target image generation.
+To install Stable Diffusion, we init our [conda](https://docs.conda.io/en/latest/) environment following [Latent Diffusion Models](https://github.com/CompVis/latent-diffusion).
 A suitable base conda environment named `ldm` can be created and activated with:
 ```
 conda env create -f environment.yaml
 conda activate ldm